Edmonds Dog Bite Lawyer

 - Get as much information about the dog as you Many dog bite incidents involve dogs that are running loose, which means that finding the dog’s owner can be a challenge.
 If possible, check the dog’s tag or ask nearby witnesses if they know who the dog belongs to.
 If nothing else, ensure that you can recall what kind of dog it was or can provide a general description of the dog.

 - Contact the police or animal control.
 If you cannot locate the dog’s owner, it may be a good idea to contact the police or animal control.
 They have resources that will help you find the owner, and the police can make a report of the incident as well.
-If the dog is running freely and vicious, calling the police will help you press charges too.
+If the dog is running freely and viciously, calling the police will help you press charges too.

 - Take pictures and talk to witnesses.
 It is a good idea to take photos of your injuries and the location where the dog bite occurred.
 If there was anyone around the area, ask for their name and contact information too.
 Having someone witness the attack can be very helpful to your case.
 You may not have time to talk to these people right away, but the police and an experienced Edmonds dog bite lawyer at Certa Law can do some additional investigation to follow up with these individuals later.